payola/Payola/docs/user_guide.md

 Having this context in mind, we provide a tool that makes it easy to analyze sets of facts (usually stored in a database) and visualize them.
 As an example of such a visualization, see the following picture, which is a sample visualization of an analysis of relations on social networks for a particular person.

-TODO JH - masek data image
+TODO JH - data image

 For a more complex and sophisticated description of Linked Data, please visit the following [website](http://linkeddata.org/).